 Education Project: An education project will identify, evaluate, and/or provide exposure to local needs and opportunities in the areas of workforce training, vocational outreach and/or career education for Clallam County residents in manufacturing and the skilled trades.

 The Board of Commissioners determines the total funds available in any calendar year.
-For 2023, $25,000 will be available for eligible projects and events.
-No more than 33% of the funds will be for tourism promotion projects and community events.
+For 2024, $25,000 will be available for eligible projects and events.